-Lord Geidt quits: No 10 urged to release resignation letter to PM
+Lord Geidt quits: No 10 to publish resignation letter to PM

 "I think that is an attempt to deflect from reality," he told BBC News.

+He said the adviser role should be reformed to make it "genuinely independent" and overseen by Parliament, questioning "who on Earth would do this job" otherwise.

-Sir Philip Mawer, a former parliamentary commissioner for standards, said: "If the letter and the prime minister's reply are not published then I think people will draw their own conclusion and it will not be favourable."
+Earlier, Sir Philip Mawer, a former parliamentary commissioner for standards, said: "If the letter and the prime minister's reply are not published then I think people will draw their own conclusion and it will not be favourable."

-He said he had been "disappointed but not surprised" at Lord Geidt's resignation, adding there had been a "succession of failures" on the part of the prime minister and "it's not just Partygate."
+He said he had been "disappointed but not surprised" at Lord Geidt's resignation, adding there had been a "succession of failures" on the part of the prime minister and "it's not just Partygate".

+Former Supreme Court judge Lord Sumption told Newscast on BBC Sounds "I'm slightly surprised that it took him so long to resign.
+He is an adviser, his advice has been persistently either not sought or ignored.
+His position became impossible."

 A Downing Street source told the BBC that Lord Geidt's resignation had been a "total surprise and a mystery" to the prime minister, adding: "Only on Monday Lord Geidt asked if he could stay on for six months."